bramvrancken/RSV_INFORM/README.md

 # RSV_INFORM

 Data and analysis files used for uncovering the global circulation dynamics of RSV and determining the selective dynamics and key mutations that drive the genetic make-up of RSV populations.
-Results of this investigation are communicated in 'The Genomic Evolutionary Dynamics and Global Circulation Patterns of Respiratory Syncytial Virus' (pending review).
+Results of this investigation are communicated in 'The Genomic Evolutionary Dynamics and Global Circulation Patterns of Respiratory Syncytial Virus' (under review).

+Alignments in the folder 'Data set compilation' are those used for identyfying the well-supported RSV A and B clades containing all INFORM sequences (RSV.A.aln.wGB.noRC.knownDate.fasta for RSVA and RSV.B.aln.wGB.noRC.knownDate.fasta for RSVB).
+The cleaned alignments contains 1213 sequences for RSVA and 1223 sequences fro RSVB.

 The folder 'GLM' groups files used for the GLM analyses.
 Likewise, the folder 'RC' groups files used for the robust counting analyses.